 2. ALL THE GIRLS ARE THE SAME

-“All The Girls Are The Same” sounds like all the other s**t you hear on the radio production-wise; however, our guy Juice WRLD decided to approach the track in his own unique way.
+“All The Girls Are The Same” sounds like all of the other s**t that you hear on the radio production-wise; however, our guy Juice WRLD decided to approach the track in his own unique way.
 Correct, he gets his point across about all hoes being the same, but the way he does it feels all outerspacish and s**t.

 1. LUCID DREAMS